 Create a kick-ass sales funnel

 Sales funnels are NOT my forte…but I finally had to bite the bullet and sit down and write one last week.
 Know what?
 I’ve made 2 sales since spending 6 hours getting it uploaded and put together.
-(You can see my sales funnel in action if you download the 21 day SEO Checklist from the pink bar above!!)
-When I first started sales funnels, I thought “These are so cheesy!!
+(You can see my sales funnel in action if you join the Airtable funnel training! ) When I first started sales funnels, I thought “These are so cheesy!!
 Dear lord, I’m the new cold caller.”
 Ugh.

 So, I began approaching my sales funnel from THAT perspective.
 It’s not about selling someone on your product.
 It’s about SHOWING them that they need it.
 More tweaking needs to be done…it’s not perfect…but it’s pretty damn awesome. 🙂

 Most of the time, what I stream all day is either the news…or fairly poorly done biographies of historical figures on History Channel.
 What??
 I’m an addict.
 0_o Yesterday, I watched a movie about Walt Disney…and although it was pretty shitty, the story it told was pretty damn amazing.
 Disney is one of those people that has been SO inherent in my life since I was a child, that he’s become just as “characterized” as the duck and mouse he created.
 I always imagined that he’d led a charmed life.
 Off the farm as a kid, straight into a studio…finally into his own studio hanging with the toon characters he loved.

 EHHHH…WRONG.
 That man failed.
 That man failed HARD.
 But the one thing he NEVER did, was call it quits.
 If one idea failed, or became tainted, or was stolen…he fumed like a normal human being (still feels weird to think of Disney as a human being), then moved onto his next big idea.
 He learned from each failure, and let it move him forward…building on every new idea until he found the right one in the right place.